Superman: Personality

-Powers, abilities, and weaknesses
+Abilities and weaknesses

 The catalog of Superman's abilities and his strength has varied considerably over the vast body of Superman fiction released since 1938.

 Since Action Comics #1 (1938), Superman has superhuman strength.
 The cover of Action Comics #1 shows him effortlessly lifting a car over his head.
 Another classic feat of strength on Superman's part is breaking steel chains.
 In some stories, he is strong enough to shift the orbits of planets and crush coal into diamond with his hands.

 Since Action Comics #1 (1938), Superman has a highly durable body, invulnerable for most practical purposes.
 At the very least, bullets bounce harmlessly off his body.
 In some stories, such as Kingdom Come, not even a nuclear bomb can harm him.

-In the earliest stories, Superman's costume is made out of exotic materials that are as tough as he is, which is why it typically doesn't tear up when he performs superhuman feats.
+In the earliest stories, Superman's costume is made out of exotic materials that are as tough as he is, which is why it typically does not tear up when he performs superhuman feats.
 In later stories, beginning with Man of Steel #1 (1986), Superman's body is said to project an aura that renders invulnerable any tight-fitting clothes he wears, and hence his costume is as durable as he is even if made of common cloth.

 In Action Comics #1, Superman could not fly.
 He traveled by running and leaping, which he could do to a prodigious degree thanks to his strength.
 Superman gained the ability to fly in the second episode of the radio serial in 1940.
 Superman can fly faster than sound and in some stories, he can even fly faster than the speed of light to travel to distant galaxies.